 Elisha Beach, The Mom Forum

 Lean into the chaos.
 Each stage brings about different successes and challenges.
 Don’t fight it.
-From the 4-year-old tantrums to the grade school drama, to the 13-year-old hormones, to the complicated high school relationships, to them striking out on their own.
+From the four-year-old tantrums to the grade school drama, to the 13-year-old hormones, to the complicated high school relationships, to them striking out on their own.
 Just accept that it doesn’t get easier and lean into the chaos.

 Erin Prather Stafford, Girls That Create